Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations

 For two points $a$ and $b$ in $d$ dimensions, and where $a_i$ represents the $i^{th}$ coordinate of the point $a$, and where $i = 1, \ldots, d$, the Euclidean distance between $a$ and $b$ is defined as follows:

-The distance similarity self-join algorithm, as described above, takes a dataset $D$ in $d$ dimensions as well as a search distance $\epsilon$ as inputs, and finds all the pairs of points $(a,b)$ such that $dist(a,b) \leq \epsilon$ where $a,b \in D$, and where the distance function is, in this case, the Euclidean distance defined in Equation~\ref{eq:euclideanDistance}.
-For a query point $a$, finding all the other points in $D$ that are within $\epsilon$ from $a$ is called a range query, and there are thus $|D|$ range queries in total.
+The distance similarity self-join algorithm, as described above, takes a dataset $V$ in $d$ dimensions as well as a search distance $\epsilon$ as inputs, and finds all the pairs of points $(a,b)$ such that $dist(a,b) \leq \epsilon$ where $a,b \in V$, and where the distance function is, in this case, the Euclidean distance defined in Equation~\ref{eq:euclideanDistance}.
+For a query point $a$, finding all the other points in $V$ within $\epsilon$ from $a$ is called a range query ($|V|$ range queries in total).